mcmurrym/pocobuilder/README.md

 * $PATH needs to include a path to: ... /Android/sdk/tools

 ### Run script

-The build is not currently configurable.
-To run: run `sh pocoProjectSetup.sh` in the directory this repo was cloned or downloaded to.
+`sh pocoProjectSetup.sh`

+#### Options

+* -n [name] By default the script will generate directories and projects with the name "SharedSource" by supply this argument you can override that.

 *Notice:* The compilation of all the libraries on all the platforms my take an hour or more.